dhruv304c2/kokoroxide/README.md

   - `*.onnx` - The model file
   - `tokenizer.json` - Tokenizer configuration
   - Voice files (`*.bin`) - Style vectors for different voices
+  - Provide these assets at runtime (they are not packaged with the crate to keep the published tarball lightweight)

 ## Examples